 In its clinical drug trials, 6% of people discontinued Latuda.
 In other words, one person in every 16-17 stopped taking the medication.
 At first glance, this sounds like a high number.
 It is easy to deduce these people quit Latuda because of unpleasant side effects.

 However, in these same trials, 5% of the people taking the placebo (a sugar pill participants thought might be Latuda but was really a completely inactive control) also quit.
 This means that only 1% more discontinued Latuda.
 This is actually a low rate.

 Combined with the other drug trial results, researchers have been able to say with consistency and certainty that Latuda is a well tolerated drug with milder side effects than usual for an atypical antipsychotic.

 Switching from lithium to Latuda

-Because lithium use involves constant monitoring and can be difficult to tolerate long term, switching from lithium to Latuda alone may be appealing to some patients.
+Because lithium use involves constant monitoring, has significant implications for pregnancy, and can be difficult to tolerate long term, switching from lithium to Latuda alone may be appealing to some patients.

 Should YOU try Latuda for bipolar?

 My own personal perspective is that I would NOT switch to Latuda.
 My reasons for not wanting to even try Latuda are: